Bauero/Assembly_Interpreter/README.md

 # 16-bit Assembly Interpreter
 ## About
-This is a small personal project which purpose is to create a working program which allow to execute assembly instruction with ability to see how these changes affect multipurpose register, flag register, and stack.
+This is a small personal project which purpose is to create a working program which allow to e-ecute assembly instruction with ability to see how these changes affect multipurpose register, flag register, and stack.

 ## Current state of the program
+### DONE
-√ STACK
+- STACK
-√ Multipurpose registers
+- Multipurpose registers
-√ FLAG register
+- FLAG register
-√ Basic Variable creation
+- Basic Variable creation

+### TODO
-X System Interruptions
+- System Interruptions
-X Window program
+- Window program
-X File propocessing and execution
+- File propocessing and e-ecution
-X JUMPS
+- JUMPS